just-another-downer/landgrid-support/_articles/reporting-ios-app-errors.md

 4. Loveland App Version Number
 Example: 1.14

-5. Loveland App Size
-Example: 159 MB

 **Note that:**

 - The Model Number will never change, so you'll only need to get it once if you can associate it     with a single Surveyor or device.
 - The iPhone Version will change occasionally.
 - The Date+Time and Loveland Version Number is needed for every bug.
-- App Size is useful for us to know if your phone is running out of space.
-- Below is the process for getting the iPhone Version Number, the Model Number, the Loveland App     Version Number, and the App Size.
+- Below is the process for getting the iPhone Version Number, the Model Number, wnd the Loveland App Version Number.

 **Get iPhone/iOS Version + Model Number**